nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 sharing clusters; e) tracking of exact parameters and components of the analyses; and f) visualization of the workflows.

-The ability to interact with external programs from a single Python prompt aids in learning about new tools and developing new workflows.
+The ability to interact with external programs from a single Python-prompt aids in learning about new tools and developing new workflows.
 The pipeline mechanism allows easy comparisons of algorithms and their influence on an entire workflow.
 It allows researchers to use optimized algorithms from different packages in the same workflow.
-Unlike existing pipeline systems, Nipype supports both SPM or non-SPM workflows within the same architecture.
+Unlike existing pipeline systems, Nipype supports both SPM and non-SPM workflows within the same architecture.

 By integrating interfaces to FSL and FreeSurfer, Nipype enables SPM workflows to leverage different volume- and surface-based structural